-- 1. The patients were adults with Type 2 diabetes.
-Subgroups of interest will include, but are not limited to, different races, ages (older adult versus younger adult), and gender. - 2.
-Intervention included either: - Sulfonylureas: chlorpropamide, glimepiride, glipizide, glyburide, tolazamide, tolbutamide (both immediate and extended release formulations included). - Short-acting secretagogues: repaglinide and nateglinide - 3.
-For efficacy (lowering of HbA1c), study is a fair-or-better-quality systematic review or double-blind, randomized controlled trial (including crossover trials) in an outpatient setting (including emergency department). - 4.
-Clinically relevant outcomes include: - Progression or occurrence of microvascular disease (nephropathy as evidenced by proteinuria/dialysis/transplant/end-stage renal disease, retinopathy including proliferative retinopathy and blindness, and neuropathy) - Progression or occurrence of macrovascular disease (cardiovascular disease and mortality, myocardial infarction, stroke, coronary disease, angioplasty/CABG, amputation) - Other complications of diabetes - Quality of life - All-cause mortality - 5.
+- 1. Good-quality and fair-quality studies. - 2.
+The patients were adults with Type 2 diabetes.
+Subgroups of interest will include, but are not limited to, different races, ages (older adult versus younger adult), and gender. - 3.
+Intervention included either: - Sulfonylureas: chlorpropamide, glimepiride, glipizide, glyburide, tolazamide, tolbutamide (both immediate and extended release formulations included). - Short-acting secretagogues: repaglinide and nateglinide - 4.
+For effectiveness (lowering of HbA1c), study is a fair-or-better-quality systematic review or double-blind, randomized controlled trial (including crossover trials) in an outpatient setting (including emergency department). - 5.
+Clinically relevant outcomes include: - Progression or occurrence of microvascular disease (nephropathy as evidenced by proteinuria/dialysis/transplant/end-stage renal disease, retinopathy including proliferative retinopathy and blindness, and neuropathy) - Progression or occurrence of macrovascular disease (cardiovascular disease and mortality, myocardial infarction, stroke, coronary disease, angioplasty/CABG, amputation) - Other complications of diabetes - Quality of life - All-cause mortality

 To be included, reports about safety or adverse events had to report total withdrawals, withdrawals due to specific adverse events such as hypoglycemia, weight gain, or effects on lipids; or the frequency and severity of these specific adverse events.
 Controlled clinical trials, longitudinal cohort studies, and drug-drug interaction studies were eligible for inclusion.

-When properly designed, direct comparator ("head-to-head") trials provide the best-quality evidence to compare the efficacy and safety of different drugs.
+When properly designed, direct comparator ("head-to-head") trials provide the bestquality evidence to compare the effectiveness and safety of different drugs.
 Direct comparator trials were available for some drug-drug comparisons.